atharvwagh23/TruLineQA-AI-Powered-PDF-QA-Web-App/README.md

 - Wait until Docker starts successfully,You should see: Docker Engine Running

 ### 5. Open Terminal
-- Navigate to the AuraDoc project folder.
+- Navigate to the TrueLineQA project folder.
 - Open Command Prompt or PowerShell: cd path\to\AuraDoc

 ### 6. Build and Run the application